sanjaykmohanty/MechaCar_Statistical_Analysis/README.md

 ### Summary

 **Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?**

 Two variables provided a non-random amount of variance: the vehicle length and the ground_clearance.
-Both varriables have p-value less than 0.05 is statistically significant.
-The intercept has a high level of significance which means there are other factors contributing to the variance of the mpg values in the dataset.
+Both varriables have p-value less than 0.05 which is statistically significant.
+The intercept has a high level of significance which means there are other factors contributing to the variance of the MPG values in the dataset.

 **Is the slope of the linear model considered to be zero?
 Why or why not?**

-In this case, the slope of the linear model is not not consered to be zero.
+In this case, the slope of the linear model is not not considered to be zero.
 The linear regression shows that some of the independent variables had a significant effect on the dependent variable.
 If the independent variables had no effect on the dependent variable, then the linear regression would have resulted in a near zero slope.

 **Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?**

-The the r-squared value is the main indicator to evaluate whether the linear model predicts the mpg of the MechaCar effectively or not.
-In this case, r-squared value is at 0.7149, which means out of 100 instances, this model would predict the mpg of the MechaCar correctly about 71 times.
+The the r-squared value is the main indicator to decide whether the linear model predicts the MPG of the MechaCar effectively or not.
+In this case, r-squared value is at 0.7149, which means out of 100 instances, this model would predict the MPG of the MechaCar correctly about 71 times.
 This model can be considered effective.

 ## Summary Statistics on Suspension Coils